-Howe to: dealing with grief when travelling
+Howe to: 10 ways of dealing with grief when travelling

 While you’re away travelling, you might experience dealing with grief at some point.
 It might be from a good friend breaking up with a long term boyfriend you were close to.
 Or your friend at home didn’t get the job they worked hard for.
 You might have to say goodbye to a great travel buddy because they have a different path to you.
 Leaving your favourite place on your travels because you need to move on to the next country.
 The worse case scenario, a family member or friend has passed away.